AidosKuneenOld/xmss/README.md

 For XMSS-SHA2_10_256, it takes

-* about 0.23 nS to generating a keypair,
+* about 0.46 seconds to generating a keypair,
 * about 4.5 mS to sign a message,
 * about 450 uS to verify a signature.